bcrowell/dorcas/README.md

         case you will need to set the threshold to a very low value as well.
 The need to do these things may actually indicate a problem with a red mask that is not close enough to the character, i.e., the kerning in the real document is tighter than estimated by the software.

-# Pattern sets

-Treating them as zip files:

-Create _data.json that looks like this: `{"size":12,"dpi":300}` and put it in the directory, e.g., pass46.

-`zip -j giles46.set pass46/* -i \*.pat \*_data.json` (backslashes necessary on unix, not on windows)

-`zipinfo giles46.set`

-Utilities for making this easier:

-dorcas extract old.set ρ bw.png

-... edit bw.png

-dorcas insert old.set ρ bw.png new.set

-For a reminder of usage on these utilities, do "dorcas insert help", etc.

 # Portability